iits-consulting/otc-terraform-template/README.md

 Before we can add ArgoCD for our cluster we need to add some CRDS to our infrastructure.

-- Go into the folder ./otc-cloud/dev/crds
+- Go into the folder ./otc-cloud/dev/10_crds
-- Execute a `terraform init` and `terraform apply --auto-approve`
+- Execute a `terraform init` and `terraform apply`

 ## Bootstrap ArgoCD

 Now we want to bring some life into our cluster.
 For that we will deploy everything from our Fork from the _Preparation & Requirements Step 2_

-- Go into the folder ./otc-cloud/dev/kubernetes
+- Go into the folder ./otc-cloud/dev/30_kubernetes
 - Repeat the steps from this point again [here](#create-terraform-state-bucket)
 - Take a look at the _argo.tf_ and try to understand what we want to achieve
 - Execute Terraform init and apply